 Status Achieved Achieved Achieved Result to June 2021 TBOP is tracking visitor numbers and patterns using visitor spend data and newly released visitor numbers primarily.
 This information is then shared with key stakeholders.
 The visitor satisfaction research is underway and providing insight into perceptions and motivators.
 The Sure to Make You Smile campaign was in-market from October-December 2020, and again from April-June 2021, as per the calendar in Te Hā Tāpoi The Love of Tourism 2020 - 2023.
 These dates were selected to promote the region during the shoulder seasons.
 The monitoring of campaign measures is underway.
-Key current measures being used are: • Video views (to the end; 320,428 • Impressions: 3,47,386 • New users to bayoplentynz.com: 17,987 (9% of total new users to site) • Website users' average session duration: 1m 23secs (site average 1m 36secs) • Website users' pages/session: 235 (site average 2.1) • Bounce rate: 57% (site average 66%) The best performing traffic was generated from display remarketing (targeting users who have already visited the site), which had an average time on site of 2m 11 sacs, and on average lessrs looked at 4.6 pages per session.
+Key current measures being used are: • Video views (to the end; 320,428 • Impressions: 3,471,386 • New users to bayoplentynz.com: 17,987 (9% of total new users to site) • Website users' average session duration: 1m 23secs (site average 1m 36secs) • Website users' pages/session; 2.35 (site average 2.1) • Bounce rate: 57% (site average 66%) The best performing traffic was generated from display remarketing (targeting users who have already visited the site), which had an average ine on site of 2m 11 secs, and on average lesers looked at 4.6 pages per session.
 This traffic comprised 0.5% (199 users) of the total campaign traffic to the website.
-In comparison, the next best performing traffic was from Googel Search ads, comprising 15% (6,781 users) of total campaign traffic.
-These users spent an average of 2 m 12secs per session and viewed an average of 3 pages for session.
-This provides a benchmark for future campaigns and direction on where to focus our spend.
-2020-2021 Goal (June 2021) Continue to track and provide greater visibility and understanding on vistation levels and patterns, visitor perceptions and motivators.
+In comparison, the next best performing traffic was from Google Search ads, comprising 15% (6,781 nor comparison, the respect of 2 pages per session.
+This provides a benchmark for future campaigns and direction on where to focus uspend.
+2020-2021 Goal (June 2021) Continue to track and provide greater visibility and understanding of visitation levels and patterns, visitor perceptions and motivators.
 Implement campaign calendrar as set out in Te Hä Tapoil The Love of Tourism 2020 - 2023.
 Monitor and report on campaign measures and use the information to set new benchmarks for future years.
 Baseline Understand the trend of visitation across the year based on visitor spend.
 There is no current baseline data.
 The 2020/21 campaign calendar was scoped based on current market conditions.
-There is no current baseline data; a new measure is to be implemented in 2020/21.
-Data Source MBIE Monthly Regional Tourism Estimates, Marketivey Tourism Dashboard, AA Traveller Monitor, and other methods to be determined.
+There is no current baselire data; a new measure is to be implemented in 2020/21.
+Data Source MBIE Monthly Regional Tourism Estimates, Marketview Tourism Dashboard, AA Traveller Monitor, and other methods to be determined.
 Campaigns in market.
 Campaign Post Analysis Performance Reports.
 Performance Measures Understand current visitation levels and patterns.
 Implement campaigns to drive domestic visitation including collaboration with strategic partners for advertising, digital and PR initiatives.